imor/mini-lsm/mini-lsm-book/src/week2-06-wal.md

 You will also need to implement the `recover` function to read the WAL and recover the state of a memtable.

 Note that we are using a `BufWriter` for writing the WAL.
-Using a `BufWriter` can reduce the number of syscalls into the OS, so as to reduce the latency of the write path.
-The data is not guaranteed to be written to the disk when the user modifies a key.
-Instead, the engine only guarantee that the data is persisted when `sync` is called.
-To correctly persist the data to the disk, you will need to first flush the data from the buffer writer to the file object by calling `flush()`, and then do a fsync on the file by using `get_mut().sync_all()`.
-Note that you *only* need to fsync when the engine's `sync` gets called.
-You *do not* need to fsync every time on writing data.
+Using a `BufWriter` can reduce the number of syscalls into the OS, reducing the latency of the write path.
+The data is not guaranteed to be written to disk when the user modifies a key.
+Instead, the engine only guarantees that the data is persisted when `sync` is called.
+To correctly persist the data to disk, you will need to first flush the data from the buffer writer to the file object by calling `flush()`, and then do an fsync on the file by using `get_mut().sync_all()`.
+Note that you _only_ need to fsync when the engine's `sync` gets called.
+You _do not_ need to fsync every time on writing data.

 ## Task 2: Integrate WALs